-This course continues the study of Montessori Cultural concepts in science.
-After taking Cultural I, the student will build on that foundational understanding of science.
+This course continues the study of Montessori curriculum.
+After taking courses related to Montessori curriculum for the younger elementary-aged child, the student will build on that foundational understanding of mathematics, language, cultural, and geometry.
 Concepts, lessons, and materials geared towards an older elementary-aged child will be presented and practiced.